What happens if you don't pay your rates

 If you don't pay the debt and costs, the case will go to the magistrate's court on the day stated.

 If you want to dispute the amount or you have a legal matter to bring to the magistrate’s attention, you are required to attend court otherwise you don’t need to go to the court hearing.
 The court will usually award a decree.
 You will receive this two or three weeks after the hearing.

-If you have difficulty paying your rates, you should contact LPS immediately:
+If you have difficulty paying your rates bill, you should contact LPS immediately:

 - 0300 200 7801